GPUOpen-Tools/radeon_gpu_profiler/docs/source/WavefrontOccupancy.rst

    detailed instruction timing information.
 All other events will be grayed out.

+-  **Color by ray tracing** will only colorize raytracing events.
+All other events will be grayed out.

 Next to the **Color by** combo-box is the **Event filter** combo-box.
 This allows the user to visualize only certain types of events on the timeline.
-For example, the user can select to see draws, dispatches, clears, barriers, layout transitions, copies, resolves, and events containing instruction trace data.
+For example, the user can select to see draws, dispatches, clears, barriers, layout transitions, copies, resolves, events containing instruction trace data, and raytracing events.
 There is also an option to switch the CP marker on or off.
 Switching the CP marker off will just show the active shader blocks.

 Next to the **Event filter** combo-box is the **Overlay** combo-box.
 This allows the user to select which fixed "Overlays" to show in the timeline.
 Overlays are